TITLERIVALS

 Who picks up the assists: your midfielders lead by a clear margin, forwards come second on knock downs and cutbacks, and defenders pick up the occasional full back cross.
 The designated playmaker sits above all of them when assigned.
 Centre back assists are rare, which is how it should read.

-The stats panel also has a Free Kicks row next to Corners.
+Free Kicks row.
+The stats panel has a Free Kicks row next to Corners.
 It tracks direct free kicks taken at goal, not every foul.
 A designated free kick specialist converts these much more often than a random taker.

 Roles